Naumsantos/jobify/README.md

-Projeto desenvolvido no curso FullStack Lab.
+Projeto desenvolvido no curso FullStack Lab do Devpleno.